amanasish/Email-Automation/README.md

 # Email Automation
-Bot to send emails in excell file
+Bot to send emails in excel file